GoogleCloudPlatform/python-docs-samples/storage/cloud-client/README.rst

     changes scroll by in the app.

     positional arguments:
       subscription  The ID of the Pub/Sub subscription

     optional arguments:
-      -h, --help         show this help message and exit --project PROJECT  The project of the subscription, if not in your default project
+      -h, --help    show this help message and exit